WasteCare Corporation

 Medical waste is one of the most important types of waste management and reduction for the environment.
-Waste prevention means eliminating waste before it is created.
-Combined with a comprehensive recycling effort, hospitals can significantly reduce their waste all while turning a profit and saving the environment.
+Hospitals can significantly reduce their waste by combining waste prevention with a comprehensive recycling effort.

 Hospitals also have different waste requirements than other types of industries.
 “Red bag” waste at a hospital requires strict regulations that hospitals are aware of on a local, state and national level.
 This material, which is specially handled and can be a high cost item for hospitals, should always be managed as it has been in the past.